OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-11.md

 ## 1 Samuel 11:10

-Then the men of Jabesh said, “Tomorrow we will come out to you, and you may do to us whatever seems good to you.”
+Then the men of Jabesh said, “Tomorrow we will present ourselves to you, and you may do to us whatever you find appropriate.”

 ---